 Patient preferences also play a role in the decision.
 The decision to have sinus surgery is usually made by the patient when the impact of the sinusitis on their quality-of-life is so significant that a successful surgery can improve their ability to function in daily life.

 Although many sinus-related problems can be treated with medicines, surgery may be needed in some patients.
 Whenever possible, CSC surgeons use newer, less deforming, and less painful techniques.
 The most common type of sinus surgery is Functional Endoscopic Sinus Surgery (FESS).

 In FESS, your CSC surgeon will use small cameras and instruments to work carefully in the nose.
 They will remove obstructing tissues, allowing the sinuses to drain more naturally.
 This should decrease the severity, frequency, and duration of infections.

 In some cases your surgeon may suggest surgery that includes “surgical navigation” — usually with a special type of CT or MRI scanner — in order to diminish the chance of complications and improve results.

 For more education on sinus surgery, please visit the following valued links:

 - Stanford Hospital and Clinic

 Schedule Your Functional Endoscopic Sinus Surgery in the Bay Area Today!

 If you have reoccurring symptoms of sinusitis, contact California Sinus Center to speak with our sinus surgeons and discuss the benefits of a FESS.
-View our ENT centers in San Francisco, Palo Alto, and San Jose, CA, and call to schedule a consultation at the location convenient for you.
+View our ENT centers in San Francisco, Palo Alto, and San Jose, CA, and call or schedule a consultation online to visit our clinic convenient for you.